 After breakfast, you will leave through paths surrounded by Mediterranean forest.
 The trail takes you between mountains and through fields and meadows.
 You will pass by the Romanesque bridge over the river Terri and the walled villages of Ravòs and Palol de Reverdit where you will have a specially prepared picnic.
 The trail continues past rural houses and old churches, all surrounded by olive groves and cereal fields.
-In Banyoles accommodation will be at Hotel l'Ast, which is close to the lake.
+In Banyoles you will spend the night in a comfortable hotel, which is close to the lake.

 Today riders will visit Besalú; a medieval walled town, built between two rivers.
 A beautiful village with traditional squares with terraces to rest and taste tapas, the villages buildings are adorned with carved stone pillars and frescoes.
 Explore down dark alleys, arches and lintels.
 The atmosphere of this ancient medieval village is unique and its spectacular bridge is a marvel of Roman architecture.
 The trail then runs through forests and meadows, where you will have a spectacular view over the lake of Banyoles.
 A picnic will be served in a curve of the River Ser.
 In Besalú, accommodation will be in the Hotel Los Jardines de la Martana.

 Today is a relaxed day in the saddle; through meadows and narrows tracks you will ride through Ollers, a small village where you will have a picnic near the ruins of the Hermitage of San Baldiri.
 Finally, you will return to Can Grau around 4pm where horses will have a well-deserved rest in the wide fields of the farmhouse.
-You will be transferred back to the airport, arriving at around 6pm.
+Overnight at Can Grau.